 Realistic Annual Return Rate: 2% to 2.1%

-In terms of premium term, both participating and non-participating policies are usually limited to 2-5 years of payment.
+In terms of premium term, it is usually limited to 2-5 years of payment

 To find out which is the best short-term endowment at the moment, get in touch with me here.